Chart Color Schemes

 Infrastructure

-East Bunbury - Glen Iris has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+East Bunbury - Glen Iris has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact this region.
-Notable projects include Glen Iris Village, Frank Buswell Foreshore Redevelopment, Withers Renewal Program, and Advanced Manufacturing and Technology Hub (AMTECH).
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely to affect the area.
+Notable ones include Glen Iris Village, Frank Buswell Foreshore Redevelopment, Withers Renewal Program, and Advanced Manufacturing and Technology Hub (AMTECH).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.